-10.4 Output of an Analysis Script
+10.1.4 Output of an Analyzer

-The data generated from the execution of an analysis script will be stored as a .vsh5 file and is visualizable underneath the Visualize tab.
-Be aware that the analysis script may also produce data that it writes to the screen or as hdf5 output.
+The data generated from the execution of an analyzer will be stored as a .vsh5 file and is visualizable underneath the Visualize tab.
+Be aware that the analyzer may also produce data that it writes to the screen or as hdf5 output.